 Classwood specialises in finely crafted Tasmanian timber products, located at Ross in the Tasmanian midlands.

 Classwood is housed in a heritage-listed drill hall (circa 1900) originally used during World War One for Light Horse Brigade training.
 Now, it features a display of wall murals, fine timber work and crafts.
 You can browse the range of products which include handcrafted kitchenware, vases, decorative timber boxes, wood-turned platters, bowls and carvings.
 Many of the pieces use specialty Tasmanian timbers such as Huon pine, blackwood, myrtle and sassafras.
-We also have handmade jewellery and other crafted items.
+They also have handmade jewellery and other crafted items.
 Classwood is a family-owned and operated Tasmanian business.

 The colonial township of Ross is one of Australia’s best-preserved 19th century villages with a total of 40 historic buildings.
 You can walk the town’s tree-lined streets to see examples of the town’s architecture including the Ross Bridge (1836), St Johns Church of England (1868) and the Macquarie House and Store (1840s) which now contains a collection of military memorabilia dating from 1800.